Spiti: Climate change

 Villagers in Spiti, especially those in higher villages like Komik, Kibber, Lhangza etc., claim that in recent decades, glaciers have been melting faster, and the quantity of snowfall has decreased.
 Villages in Spiti are dependent entirely on snowmelt water from winter snows and glaciers.
-Lesser snow and faster-melting glaciers endangers agriculture in the valley, which anyhow has only one agricultural season, being a high-altitude cold desert.
+Lesser snow and faster-melting glaciers endangers agriculture in the valley, which has only one agricultural season, being a high-altitude cold desert.
 Climate change is threatening the tradition of Gaddi shepherds' annual migrations to Spiti with their herds of goat and sheep.
 It is degrading the quality of the pastures, and the ice bridges that Gaddis with their flocks could earlier use to cross rivers while bypassing villages are now disappearing.
 Scientific studies back up the ground-level observations that climate change due to global warming has been adversely affecting the environment of the Spiti valley.

 Flora and fauna

 Spiti is a high altitude cold desert located above the tree line, with only a few stunted willows and scattered trees in some villages.
 There are shrubs on the valley floor.
 Despite this, Spiti boasts of more than 450 species of plants.
 These include Seabuckthorn, Dactylorhiza hatagirea, Aconitum, ratanjot (Khamad), Ephedra, Artemisia and other herbs.
 The alpine pastures on the high plateaus of Spiti are home to a variety of small bushes and grasses including Rosa sericea, Hipopheae, and Lonicera among others.
-In terms of wildlife, among other species, the Spiti region is home to the Siberian ibex (Capra ibex sibirica), the snow leopard (Panthera uncia), the red fox (Vulpes vulpes), pika (Ochotana roylei), Himalayan wolf (Canis lupus laniger), and weasels (Mustela spp).
-The avifauna of the region includes the lammergeier (Gypaetus barbatus), Himalayan friffon (Gyps himalayensis), golden eagle (Aquia chryaetos), Chukar partridge (Alectronics chukor), Himalayan snowcock (Tetraogallus himalayensis), and a host of rosefinches (Corpodacus spp).
+In terms of wildlife, among other species, the Spiti region is home to the Himalayan Ibex (Capra sibirica hemalayanus), the snow leopard (Panthera uncia), the red fox (Vulpes vulpes), pika (Ochotana roylei), Himalayan wolf (Canis lupus laniger), and weasels (Mustela spp).
+The avifauna of the region includes the lammergeier (Gypaetus barbatus), Himalayan Griffon (Gyps himalayensis), golden eagle (Aquia chryaetos), Chukar partridge (Alectronics chukor), Himalayan snowcock (Tetraogallus himalayensis), and a host of rosefinches (Corpodacus spp).
 Spiti is home to two protected areas, the Pin Valley National Park and the Kibber Wildlife Sanctuary.